-- Attain a 2.00 cumulative GPA in all work completed at Concordia and maintain a 2.25 GPA in their major, with the following exceptions: - Religious Education majors must earn a 2.50 cumulative GPA and maintain a 2.50 GPA in the major. - Elementary School Curriculum, Middle School Curriculum, Secondary School Curriculum majors must earn a 2.50 cumulative GPA, and a 2.50 GPA in the major based on all courses attempted at any college including Concordia. - Earn a minimum of 39 upper-level credit hours (courses beginning with a "3" or "4"). - Earn a minimum of 45 credit hours in residence\. - Earn a minimum of 128 total credit hours. - Earn 12 upper-level credit hours in major in residence. - Earn 50% of credit hours for a minor in residence. - Complete all of the specific course requirements outlined on the degree plan including either passing the computer competency exam or successfully completing the required computer course. - Complete the Collegiate Assessment of Academic Proficiency (CAAP)\\ exam (offered each long semester through Concordia) or the Graduate Record Examinations ® (GRE)\\\ (offered at various testing sites) and have a copy of the GRE scores sent to Concordia. - Register for the appropriate graduation course during published registration times.
+- Attain a 2.00 cumulative GPA in all work completed at Concordia; except students in the Director of Christian Education, Elementary School Curriculum, Middle Curriculum, Secondary School Curriculum majors who must earn a 2.50 cumulative GPA. - Attain a 2.25 cumulative GPA in all courses attempted at Concordia in the major.
+Students in the Director of Christian Education program must earn a 2.50 cumulative GPA in all courses attempted at Concordia.
+Elementary School Curriculum, Middle School Curriculum, Secondary School Curriculum majors must earn a 2.50 cumulative GPA based on all courses attempted at any college including Concordia. - Earn a minimum of 39 upper-level credit hours (courses beginning with a "3" or "4"). - Earn a minimum of 45 credit hours in residence. - Earn a minimum of 128 total credit hours. - Earn 12 upper-level credit hours in major in residence. - Earn 50% of credit hours for a minor in residence. - Complete all of the specific course requirements outlined on the degree plan including either passing the computer competency exam or successfully completing the required computer course. - Complete the Collegiate Assessment of Academic Proficiency (CAAP) exam (offered each long semester through Concordia) or the Graduate Record Examinations ® (GRE) (offered at various testing sites) and have a copy of the GRE scores sent to Concordia. - File a completed and signed graduation application with the Office of the Registrar.

-\Residency Requirements
+Residency Requirements